Sneha-S-Nalwad/freshersbatch-oct16/README.txt

-This file contains all the assignments with respect to github.
+This file contains all the assignments with respect to github.This txt files gives all the info.

 This Assignments also include html files.